Coronavirus as deadly for Italian football as two World Wars - France 24

 But from Tuesday all sporting events in the Mediterranean country, including the top-flight Serie A league, will be suspended for a month because of the coronavirus crisis.

-Italian Prime Minister Giuseppe Conte made the dramatic announcement as the nation grapples with a disease which has killed 463 people and prompted the government to restrict movement for its 60 million citizens.
+Italian Prime Minister Giuseppe Conte made the dramatic announcement as the nation grappled with a disease which has killed 631 and prompted the government to restrict movement for its 60 million citizens.

-The suspension until April 3 amounts to the postponement of two championship days, in a league which has already been hit by delays, with four previous games yet to be played.
+The suspension until April 3 amounts to the postponement of two championship days, in a league which has already been hit by delays, with four previous matches yet to be played.

-The Italian Football Federation meets on Tuesday, and the Lega Serie A later in the week to try and develop a recovery plan.

-A plan which could only be effective if the championship resumes in April, which will depend on the evolution of the epidemic.
+The Italian Football Federation (FIGC) held an emergency meeting on Tuesday to discuss a strategy with four proposed solutions which will be discussed again on March 23.

+Other options include not assigning the Scudetto this season, organising play-offs for the league titles or using the standings up until the moment the season was interrupted, the FIGC said.

+In the final case, Juventus would be crowned champions of Italy for a ninth consecutive season.

-"I'm not an optimist, unfortunately," said AC Milan president Paolo Scaroni, whose club donated 250,000 euros ($294,000) on Monday for the care of patients in their Lombardy region, hardest hit by the contagion.
+"I'm not an optimist, unfortunately," said AC Milan president Paolo Scaroni, whose club donated 250,000 euros ($294,000) for the care of patients in their Lombardy region, hardest hit by the contagion.

 "So many of us are involved in football that there is a real risk of contagion.
-Even if it is true that nobody is as monitored as the players."
+Even if it is true that nobody is as well-monitored as the players."

-Club CEO Ivan Gazidis added: "There are things in life more important than football.
-We must all act with the utmost responsibility and listen to the advice of the relevant authorities."

 Since 1898, only the dark days of two World Wars had stopped Serie A -- between 1916 and 1919 and from 1943 to 1945.